johnwvin/DNS-and-DDNS-Complete-Self-Hosted-DNS-Setup/README.md

    4. Now in the lists of zones you will see your domain, you can click the name to open the zone's tab (if it didn't              redirect automatically).

-   5. In the upper region you will see "add record", click this and make sure A record is selected.
-In the 'name'                  field insert "dns" (or your preferred subdomain name for your dns server).
+   5. In the upper region of the page you will find "add record", click this and make sure A record is selected.
+In the            'name' field insert "dns".
 Next specify the IP address of your DNS server in the respective IP address field.
 Save           this record and now you will be able to access the Technitium GUI or even SSH to the server using the subdomain URL.
-Repeat these steps for any local IP address you want to assign        to a subdomain.
+Repeat this step for any local IP address you want to assign to a subdomain.

-~ You now have a complete home lab DNS set up!
-It's worth noting that you can obtain block lists(for ads, scams, etc.) to give your technitium server, much like you would a pihole machine. find them here: https://github.com/hagezi/dns-blocklists, choose the level of blocking you want and make sure you use the list designated for technitium.
-In Techinitium's GUI, navigate to the 'Blocked' tab and select import. copy and paste the list of URLs here.
+You now have a complete home lab DNS set up!
+It's worth noting that you can obtain block lists(for ads, scams, etc.) to give your technitium server, much like you would a pihole machine, a filter for bad traffic.
+Find them here: https://github.com/hagezi/dns-blocklists, choose the level of blocking you want and make sure you use the list designated for technitium.
+In Techinitium's GUI, navigate to the 'Blocked' tab and select import.
+Copy and paste the list of URLs here.